marmelab/react-admin/docs/List.md

 ![Filters with submit button](./img/filter_with_submit.gif)

 React-admin doesn't provide any component for that, but it's a good opportunity to illustrate the internals of the `<Filter>` component.
-We'l lactually provide an alternative implementation to `<Filter>`.
+We'll actually provide an alternative implementation to `<Filter>`.

 As explained earlier, `<List>` clones the `filters` element twice.
 It passes special props to the element to let it interact with the URI query parameter more easily: